Today we’re sharing a recipe from one of our very favorite and most inspiring bloggers: Tieghan Gerard of Half Baked Harvest!

 Serve this naan with a yummy yogurt dip, hummus, or load it with greek chicken and veggies.
 The options are endless!

-If you make this naan bread recipe, take a photo and share it with us on social media.
-Tag us on Instagram and Facebook @lehimills and use the hashtag #LehiFamily.
-We love to see you all enjoying Lehi Mills products and might even feature your photo on our account.
-We can’t wait for you to try out this recipe and to see what you think!
+If you use this Pecan Pie Bar recipe, take a photo and share it with us on social media.
+Tag us on Instagram and Facebook @lehimills and use the hashtag #LehiMillsFamily.
+We love to see you all enjoying Lehi Mills products and might even feature your photo on our account or stories!

 Delicious & Easy Naan Bread